Naviyaa/Android-Club-Activity-2-React-Navigation-Basics/README.md

 # Android-Club-Activity-2-React-Navigation-Basics
-Code for the basic react navigators and a video demo
+Code for the basic react navigators (stack, tab and drawer) and a video demo

 ScreenShots: